Table of Contents

 Commercial Cat Repellents

-Thankfully, there are many commercial products available in order to help with making your cat stay away from certain places.
+If you don’t want to make your own cat repellent, fear not!
+Thankfully, many commercial products are available to help make your cat stay away from certain places.

-The most popular of these products is the cat repellent spray, but with the advance of new technology, other options have been developed such as ultrasonic cat repellents especially useful for larger outdoor areas, or radio-wave cat fences that can be used both indoors and outdoors.
+The most popular of these products is the cat repellent spray, but with the advancement of new technology, other options have been developed.
+This includes ultrasonic cat repellents especially useful for larger outdoor areas or radio wave cat fences that can be used indoors and outdoors.